lchunling/fantastic-protein-corona/README.md

 [ENM-Protein-Predict](https://github.com/BanZhan/RF-and-PC 'RFandPc') Protein will reside in the protein corona on the surface of engineered nanomaterials&#x20;

+[Prediction of protein corona on nanomaterials by machine learning using novel descriptors](https://www.sciencedirect.com/science/article/pii/S245207482030001X?via%3Dihub)Prediction of protein corona using fluorescein-labeled protein corona as a nanofeature

 [RF-and-PC](https://github.com/BanZhan/RF-and-PC)Machine Learning Predicts the Functional Composition of the Protein Corona and the Cellular Recognition of Nanoparticles

 [swnt-protein-corona-ML](https://github.com/NicholasOuassil/swnt-protein-corona-ML)Ensemble classifiers and data scraping tools for the prediction of protein surface adsorption to single-walled carbon nanotubes